dvelezyx/transmit/README.md

 Any mediafile with a duration longer than 90 minutes will be considered automatically as a movie.

-In case of a shorter duration, the aspect ratio, frame rate and file size will be analyzed and in case of positive match of at least 2 of tests, the file will be considered a movie aswell.
+In case of a shorter duration, the aspect ratio, frame rate and file size will be analyzed and in case of positive match of at least 2 of these tests, the file will be considered a movie aswell.
 Otherwise, the file will be processed as tv show.

 The positive match occurs when:
 * aspect ratio is not 4:3 or 16:9